Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - guten_rarity_all_no_cut_shuffled.train
 - experiment to see if shuffled datasets perform better when paired together

+simple-wiki-log-rarity-all-no-cut:
+- modified simple wikipedia sorted based on log rarity all

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh